ilya1st/rotatewriter/README.md

 # Rotation log writer

-This is log writer to support rotation
+This is log writer to support rotation.

 Note: logs directory in library intended for testing purposes

 ## Usage